ibm-cloud-docs/databases-for-etcd/getting-started.md

 ### Watchers

-Keep track of changes to keys using the watch command.
-As an example, running `etcdctl` in one terminal window will keep the connection open and update with any changes to the key that it is watching.
-Updating the value of the key in a separate terminal will have the results displayed in both terminals.
+Keep track of changes to keys by using the watch command.
+As an example, running `etcdctl` in one terminal window keeps the connection open and update with any changes to the key that it is watching.
+Updating the value of the key in a separate terminal displays in both terminals.
 ```
 #Terminal 1
 $ etcdctl put greeting 'Hello World'